MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench

 \subsection{Shortcut Knowledge Base}

 \paragraph{Predefined Shortcuts Knowledge Base.} To validate the feasibility of hybrid GUI-shortcut operations on mobile devices, we construct a predefined knowledge base of commonly used mobile shortcuts.
 Based on 11 popular apps, it includes 11 APIs, 70 Deep Links, and 7 custom RPA scripts, for a total of 88 predefined shortcuts.
-The knowledge base provides agents with a rich, queryable resource to select appropriate actions based on task instructions.
-To ensure real-world relevance, APIs were sourced from official documentation and static analysis of application packages.
+The distribution of shortcuts across applications varies based on app complexity and functionality, ranging from 2 shortcuts for Google Calendar to 21 for Fitbit (see Appendix Table~\ref{table:app-shortcut}).
+To ensure real-world relevance, APIs were identified from official documentation and static analysis of application packages.
+These APIs target intent-accessible endpoints and are executed through standard Android IPC/ADB commands without requiring root access, debug signatures, or emulator system modifications.
 At the same time, Deep Links were identified by analyzing each application's declared URI schemes and entry points.
 The custom RPA scripts were designed to encapsulate common, high-repetition sub-tasks, testing an agent's ability to leverage complex, pre-built automation routines.
 More details on the collection and design methodology are available in the Appendix~\ref{app:predefined_shortcut_collection}.

 \paragraph{Agent-Generated Shortcuts.} Besides predefined shortcuts, MAS-Bench supports evaluating agent-generated shortcuts to test an agent's learning and abstraction capabilities.
 In order to demonstrate the effectiveness of MAS-Bench in evaluating agents' capabilities of generating shortcuts, we have incorporated several contrasting shortcut generation methods for evaluation.
 We include Macro-level action trajectory replay (abbreviated as action replay) shortcuts that record and replay entire task or sub-task execution trajectories.
-We also incorporate dynamic shortcuts that require the agent to perform real-time grounding based on execution history, as well as shortcuts generated by the MobileAgent-E framework.
+We also incorporate dynamic shortcuts that require the agent to perform real-time grounding based on execution history, as well as shortcuts generated by the MobileAgent-E~\cite{wang2025mobile}.
 This diverse set of generation strategies allows for a comprehensive assessment of an agent's ability to autonomously create efficient workflows.